YueHeeeee/intern-project/README.md

 # intern-project
-This project is to Scrape information from Nasdaq to present insights about an Oil and Gas company in UI./n scraping_code.py: scrape all data we need, including:
+This project is to Scrape information from Nasdaq to present insights about an Oil and Gas company in UI. scraping_code.py: scrape all data we need, including:
                 stock price, stock history,
                 news titles, news linkes, sentiments polarity,